SU-CS308-22FA/Team8-AFRA/README.md

 ## :soccer: What is AFRA ?
   AFRA is a web application that is designed to facilitate the burden of TFF by reducing human error in assigning fixtures and referees.
 Our vision was to include everything the users want from a football website and MORE for the best user experience.
 It also incorporates a user friendly design and has a simple structured interface.
 That way the users can find everything they need in a single efficient webpage!

-## Why AFRA ?
+## :chipmunk: Why AFRA ?
   Our server has many different functionalities and we always improve it for the better.
 AFRA presents users with many useful features for many different actors such as: The admins, the users, referees and journalists.
+Improvement is the key feature for software development so we always try to update AFRA for the better.
+Here is the link to our [Enhancement Log 🪵](https://github.com/orgs/SU-CS308-22FA/projects/40/views/10?layout=table)

-#### All users
+#### :busts_in_silhouette: All users
 - [x] AFRA has a login/register system that allows the users to get all the benefits.[#8](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/8) [#9](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/9)
 - [x] Login is done via tokens so the users does not have to login each time. [#23](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/23)
 - [x] Users can display the matches in the selected season and week [#18](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/18)